 This guide will explain and help resolve many of the most common error messages that can occur whilst using WHMCS.
 Before contacting support please run through this step-by-step guide as you may be able to resolve the matter yourself.

 Sometimes issues are identified between releases and individual patches are published outside the update structure which can be applied if you are experiencing the symptoms.
 Please review the Hotfixes Forum as a solution for your issue may already be available.

 Module Command/Registrar Error

-Therefore to discover the cause of such errors refer to your server/registrar's documentation or support team.
-We have collected some of the most most common errors and their causes, refer to the appropriate page in the following sections:
+To discover the cause of errors returned by a third party system, it is often necessary to consult the vendors documentation or support team.
+However, we have collated some of the most common errors and their causes in the pages below:

 Oops!, Blank, or Partially Loading Page

 When an "Oops!", blank, or partially loaded page is rendered it means that an error condition has occurred.
 You may be able to get more information about the error condition by enabling Display Errors or looking into your logs as described in Error Management

 We have collated some common errors and their causes, which you may refer to in the following sections:

 Payments Not Recorded